stack-auth/stack/docs/docs/01-getting-started/01-setup.md

     This lets you use the `useStackApp()` and `useUser()` hooks.

-    Note that Stack uses the new react suspense feature, which abstracted away all the hurdle of handling loading states.
-Check our [here](https://react.dev/reference/react/Suspense) if you want to learn more about suspense.
+5. By default, Stack uses [`Suspense`](https://react.dev/reference/react/Suspense) to handle loading states.
+To show a loading indicator while Stack is fetching user data, make sure there is a `loading.tsx` file in your `app` directory:

+    ```tsx
+    export default function Loading() {
+      // You can use any loading indicator here
+      return <>
+        Loading...
+      </>;
+    }
+    ```

-5. That's it!
+6. That's it!
 Stack is now configured in your Next.js project.
 If you start your Next.js app with `npm run dev` and navigate to `http://localhost:3000/handler/signup`, you will see the Stack sign-up page!

     ![Stack sign up page](../imgs/signup-page.png)